 While it is not impossible to make your app available through the Apple App Store, the process isn’t to be taken lightly.
 If you can get an app onto the App Store then you can probably get apps on other app marketplace sites as well.

-So while this book is very specifically about using outsourcing to get an app developed for Apple products, it can also serve as a general guide for developing an app for other markets as well.
+So while this book is very specific about using outsourcing to get an app developed for Apple products, it can also serve as a general guide for developing an app for other markets as well.

 This book will guide you through the process of getting an Apple device app developed and available by: